Wound and Ostomy Care

 Each year, approximately five million Americans suffer from non-healing or chronic wounds.
 These chronic wounds include pressure ulcers, traumatic wounds, diabetic ulcers, non-healing surgical wounds or ulcers caused by poor circulation.
-Left untreated, wounds may develop infection, deformity or gangrene, and can cause pain and suffering.
+Left untreated, wounds may develop infection or gangrene and can cause pain, suffering and severe damage.
 The Center for Advanced Wound and Ostomy Care can heal your wounds and help you get back to living your life to the fullest.

 Reasons to Visit The Center

 If you have concerns about one or more of the following, a visit to the center can help.

 - Skin irritation

 - Where to get supplies